soos-io/kb-docs/SCA/Bamboo-Script.md

 ## Reference
-* To see the full list of available parameters go to [Python repository parameters description](https://github.com/soos-io/soos-ci-analysis-python#script-arguments)
+* To see the full list of available parameters go to [Script repository parameters description](https://github.com/soos-io/soos-sca?tab=readme-ov-file#parameters)